pikulet/intellex/README.txt

 # Analysis of the Corpus

-A short corpus analysis is done. https://notebooks.azure.com/jason-soh/projects/homework4/html/index.ipynb
+A short corpus analysis is done to understand the data we are working with: https://notebooks.azure.com/jason-soh/projects/homework4/html/index.ipynb
-- 17137 documents
-- 31 types of courts in the court field
+There are a total of 17137 documents in the corpus, and 31 types of courts in the court field.
+We found that all the fields were populated.
-- All field are populated

-- We identified some cases of duplicate document IDs, which does not make sense in the context of document retrieval.
+We identified some cases of duplicate document IDs, which does not make sense in the context of document retrieval.
 We analysed these duplicate entries and found that these entries would have the title and content being repeated, and the only field changed would be the metadata on the court.
 Such occurrences make sense in real life, since legal cases can be transferred between courts depending on their severity.
 To treat the case of a duplicate document, we simply update the court and keep the case with the highest priority.
 While this may compromise on accuracy, it is almost impossible to determine if the case went from a high-priority court to a low-priority court or vice versa.
 We believe that using the highest priority reflects the importance of a case better.
 We also update the total number of documents (subtract 1), which is used in the calculation on idf on query terms.

 67          247336  ...
 HK Court of First Instance
 68          247336  ...
 HK High Court